 |Password and Confirm Password||Enter and confirm a strong password for the Duo admin user.|

 Click the Done button to create the Duo API user.

-Click on the Duo API Admin user you just created to view that user account's properties.
-On the page for the API account, click the Actions button and then click Assign Roles.
+Select the Duo API Admin user you just created by checking the box to the left of the username in the list of users.
+Click the Actions button and then click Append Roles.

-Check the boxes for the Helpdesk Roles System Read Only (which also automatically includes "User Read Only") and Device Read Only for all available partitions.
+Check the boxes for the User Roles System Read Only (which also automatically includes "User Read Only") and Device Read Only.
+Click Next.

 Return to your MobileIron Cloud management integration page in the Duo Admin Panel.

 Enter the following information into the blank fields under step 2 of the MobileIron Cloud "Android Configuration Instructions" section:

 |Email Address||Enter the email address (which is also the username) of the Duo API user you created in MobileIron Cloud.|

 |Password||Enter the password for the Duo API user you created in MobileIron Cloud.|

 |Domain Name||Enter your organization's MobileIron Cloud domain.
 For example, acmecorp.mobileiron.com.|